BIOPset/v4-contracts/README.md

 TieredVesting.sol - For vesting things like UtilizationReward tokens not activated yet.
 No cliff.
 Does not interface with other contracts.

-Unlock - For vesting things like LateStageBondingCurve tokens that activate all at once at a specific date.
+Unlock.sol - For vesting things like LateStageBondingCurve tokens that activate all at once at a specific date.
 Does not interface with other contracts.

+DelegatedAccessTiers.sol - used by the DAO to protect access to actions. defines a number of guard functions to check if a user has sufficient endorsement power to call a action.
+Interfaced with by DAO and uses structure of IAccessTiers.

 TokenDenominatedBinaryOptions/TokenDenominatedBinaryOptions.sol - TokenDenominatedBinaryOptions based binary options trading.
 Any fees it generates are sent directly to the Treasury.
 Created by TokenDenominatedBinaryOptionsFactory.
 Controlled/owned by the Settlement DAO.
 Interfaces with APP.